 County Permits

 Any business operating under a name other than the name filed with the Secretary of State must file a DBA (Doing Business As) Certificate with the county in which the business is conducted.
 The counties usually have a searchable database of the listed business names used.
-Filing a DBA does not secure nor protect your business name.
+Filing a DBA does not secure or protect your business name.

 Local regulations may also require you to obtain alarm permits, building permits, business licenses, tax permits, health permits, occupational permits, signage permits, or zoning permits.
 Because these requirements vary by city, consult with a local attorney who is familiar with the requirements for your specific area.